palmerlab/behaviour_box/README.md

 #### --ITI ITI ITI

-an interval for randomising between trials
+an interval for randomising between trials.
+Two numbers to define the maximum and minumum amount of time in seconds to wait between trails.

 #### -rdur T_RDUR, --t_rDUR T_RDUR

-set end time of reward epoch
+The duration in milliseconds of the response duration.
+That is the time the program listens for licks.

 #### -ltr, --lickTrigReward

-flag to allow licks to trigger the reward immediatly
+flag to allow licks to trigger the reward immediatly.
+The default behaviour is for the program to wait until the end of the response period to deliver the reward.
+Setting this flag will have a lick in the response period trigger the immediate delivery of the reward.

 #### --t_stimONSET T_STIMONSET

-sets the time after trigger to run the first stimulus
+sets the time after trigger to run the first stimulus, in milliseconds

 #### --datapath DATAPATH